log0u7/php/README.md

 > - "-" - Not exists in this version
 > Some extensions may not be available in [`-dev`](#-dev) and [`-debug`](#-debug) images

-Extensions xdebug, blackfire and xhprof disabled by default.
+Extensions xdebug, blackfire and xhprof are disabled by default.

 ## Tools